 For instance the farmer’s carry — where you walk holding onto weights or other heavy objects — perfectly mimics the muscle activation (and grip strength) that occurs when carrying groceries.
 Of course, compound exercises can’t do it all.
 If you are after specific aesthetic goals (for example, to grow a specific muscle group), then you’ll likely focus most of your efforts on isolation exercises, Travis said.

 What To Know Before Trying Compound Exercises

 Before jumping into a routine, keep these three things top of mind to stay safe and motivated:

-Technique is important throughout any type of strength training—and that's especially true in a compound exercise.
+Technique is important throughout any type of strength training — and that’s especially true in a compound exercise.
 First, learn how to perform each move with proper form without weights.
-Then, once you've nailed the move, progress to weighted movements, but increase the weight slowly, Travis advised.
+Then, once you’ve nailed the move, progress to weighted movements, increasing weight slowly, Travis advised.

 Consider working with a certified personal trainer or strength and conditioning specialist to master your form.